Deb Haaland confirmed as interior secretary, becoming the first Native American U.S. Cabinet member

 “This is an historic day for Indian Country and for all Americans as Congresswoman Haaland becomes Interior Secretary Haaland,” U.S. Sen. Maria Cantwell, D-Wash., said in a prepared statement.
 “This confirmation puts us on a new path to putting science first, tackling the climate crisis head on, preserving our public lands, and recognizing the role we all play in the stewardship of our lands and waters.
 Congratulations to our new Secretary of the Interior.”

-U.S. Sen. Patty Murray, D-Wash. also voted to confirm the appointment.
+U.S. Sen. Patty Murray, D-Wash., also voted to confirm the appointment.
 “I was proud to support Secretary Haaland’s historic confirmation and I look forward to working with her to support Washington state’s Tribes and protect our wild spaces,” Murray said in an emailed statement.

-Haaland, 61, is a member of the Laguna Pueblo tribe, and says her roots in New Mexico go back 35 generations.
+Haaland, 61, is a member of the Laguna Pueblo tribe and says her roots in New Mexico go back 35 generations.
 Her leadership at the Department of the Interior marks a turning point for the nation’s relations with Indigenous people.

 Haaland holds a powerful federal seat that oversees natural resources, public lands and Indian affairs, including relations with 574 federally recognized Indian tribes.